 In March 1984 the pastor, Fr.
 Casey, sought and received approval to build a new elementary school.
 The Parish Council commissioned a study in 1985 and in July 1985 a resolution was made and passed to open a K-8 school.
 Additional parish support would not exceed 5% of the annual offertory income.
-The present school building was opened in fall 1988
+The present school building was opened in fall 1988.

 Blessed Sacrament School has enjoyed steady enrollment since Sr. Frances Clare Ugast reopened the Early Childhood Center in 1974.
-Three principals have guided the school since it has re-opened.
+Four principals have guided the school since it has re-opened.
 The late Sr. Marita Ellis celebrated the first graduating class in the new school in June 1991.
 Dr. Maureen Dowling served for eight years as the next principal of Blessed Sacrament School until 2000.
-Mrs. Valerie Garcia, the current principal, assumed the position of principal in July 2000.
+Mrs. Valerie Garcia served as principal for 21 years from 2000 until 2021.
+Ms. Kate Chelak, the current principal, assumed the position of principal in July 2021

 Blessed Sacrament School has been recognized by the United States Department of Education as a "No Child Left Behind Blue Ribbon School of National Excellence" in September 2008 and a "National Blue Ribbon School" in September 2018.